 a.
-Construction Release (as-built): 25% upon completion and approval of all initial physical and biological improvements made pursuant to the FMWP and IRT approval of the asbuilt report.
+Construction Release (as-built):

+25% upon completion and approval of all initial physical and biological improvements made pursuant to the FMWP and IRT approval of the asbuilt report.
-60% (up to 85% cumulative) upon meeting all Performance Standards in Exhibit F applicable for the year in which monitoring is occurring.

-c.
-Third Release:

-15% (up to 100% cumulative) upon meeting all Year 5 Performance Standards in Exhibit F.
+- b.
+Second Release: 60% (up to 85% cumulative) upon meeting all Performance Standards in Exhibit F applicable for the year in which monitoring is occurring. - c.
+Third Release: 15% (up to 100% cumulative) upon meeting all Year 5 Performance Standards in Exhibit F.

 Wetland and Stream Preservation, Buffer Preservation, Watershed and T&E Preservation AF Credit Release Schedule a.
-Initial Release:50% upon completion of the initial release requirements listed above a.
 Initial Release:

-50% (100% cumulative) upon meeting all Performance Standards in Exhibit F
+- a.
+Initial Release: 50% upon completion of the initial release requirements listed above - b.
+Second Release: 50% (100% cumulative) upon meeting all Performance Standards in Exhibit F.